 The Comptroller doesn’t have authority to change how the NYPD answers a 911 call.
 The Comptroller does have authority to publish what the calls cost.

-NYC Comptroller Brad Lander’s May 2026 report, Strengthening Public Safety in New York City, lays out a structural overhaul of how the city responds to three categories of calls: mental health crisis, routine traffic enforcement, and protests.
-The report builds on the office’s annual ClaimStat tally and lands weeks after the Legal Aid Society reported NYC paid $117 million in 2025 to settle 1,044 NYPD misconduct lawsuits, the highest count since 2019.
+The NYC Comptroller’s office report Strengthening Public Safety in New York City lays out a structural overhaul of how the city responds to three categories of calls: mental health crisis, routine traffic enforcement, and protests.
+It reads differently now.
+The Legal Aid Society reported NYC paid $117 million in 2025 to settle 1,044 NYPD misconduct lawsuits, the most since 2019.

-What follows is the regulatory map the report draws, the existing programs it builds on, and the legal pathways available to people the current system harmed.
+What follows is the regulatory map the report drew, the existing programs that operationalize it, and the legal pathways available to people the current system harmed.

 The Three Pillars